CharlieBreval/joi-to-oas/README.md

 # joi-to-oas
-We have joi schema and we want oas file
+We have joi schema as json and we want oas file